elenavanengelenmaslova/kotlin-object-oriented-programming/slides.md

 - **Clear Abstraction & Polymorphism**: Services, Controllers, Repositories in Spring Boot make heavy use of inheritance and polymorphism.

-- **Why Learn OOP First**: Grasping OOP is key to understanding how components in Spring Boot interact.
+- **Why Learn OOP**: Grasping OOP is key to understanding how components in Spring Boot interact.

 </v-clicks>